thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 Let's take a look at the legitimacy of Judicial Bureaucrats & Executive/Legislature in India.

-What legitimacy does a Judicial bureaucratic wing has, which none of us ever agreed is neutral arbitrator, have in adjudicating all our disputes --- affecting ~1.4 billion people?
+What legitimacy does a Judicial bureaucratic wing has, which none of us ever agreed to be a neutral arbitrator, in adjudicating all our disputes --- affecting ~1.4 billion people?

 How about Executive/Legislative wings?